Words, wisdom and life's journey

 Welcome to Sheer Bloggery

 Words have always been the gateway to my imagination.
-Writing is how I tell my stories, paint my pictures and speak my truth.
-Sheer Bloggery is where you will find all of that.
-A place where I invite you to laugh, to think about things as they are or as they could be.
-A place for poetry and prose, my own and that of others that needs to be shared.
+Writing is how I share my personal stories, paint my pictures, and speak my truth.
+Sheer Bloggery is where you will find all of that—a space where I invite you to laugh and reflect on things as they are or as they could be.
+This is a place for poetry and prose, including my own works and those of others that deserve to be shared.
 You are welcome here.

 About Me

-I share my life with my husband of 40 years, my adult children and their children and dogs and with friends that I have found along the way.
+I share my life with my husband of 40 years, my adult children and their children, dogs, and friends I have found along the way.
 I love them all.

 I know where I have been but am not always clear about where I am going.